 Guest Illustration Lecturer University South Wales

-I was recently contacted by a Sarah Carter, Senior lecturer at the University of South Wales in Cardiff to give a illustration lecture to her class of first year fashion promotion and illustration students.
-The lecture focused around their 2nd semester module, to design a tote bag for a local solicitor firm based in Cardiff.
+I was recently contacted by a Sarah Carter, Senior Lecturer at the University of South Wales in Cardiff to give an illustrated lecture to her class of first-year fashion promotion and illustration students.
+The lecture focused around their 2nd-semester module, to design a tote bag for a local solicitor firm based in Cardiff.

 My work is represented by 2 illustration agencies, Central Illustration agency, based in London, and Bernstein and Andriulli from New York City.
 There are advantages of being represented by an illustration agency, Mostly the commissions, which can be large advertising jobs.
 It helps to have an agent deal with clients regarding negotiating fees as well as chase invoices and understanding contracts and licensing your artworks.
 Illustration agencies tend to take a commission, which can be from 30 to 35 percent of the project fee.

 As well as illustration, is involved in other projects, like here The Tote Bag Book which I researched and wrote about, and had successfully published by Laurence King publishing back in 2009.
 The book publishing idea came from the blog I write, about Tote Bags.
 I have an interest in tote bags because of their illustration value, as well as being a platform to make connections with other designers, of which I write about, Designers contact me regarding their tote bags and I am sent tote bags too.